hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/019_the_psychic_prana.md

 ## THE PSYCHIC PRANA

-According to the Yogis, there are two nerve currents in the spinal column, called Pingalâ and Idâ, and a hollow canal called Sushumnâ running through the spinal cord.
+According to the Yogis, there are two nerve currents in the spinal column, called Pingalā and Idā, and a hollow canal called Sushumnā running through the spinal cord.
 At the lower end of the hollow canal is what the Yogis call the "Lotus of the Kundalini".
 They describe it as triangular in form in which, in the symbolical language of the Yogis,